PIXISREPO/PIXIS/README.md

 For How To's and Guides go to PIXIS-HOWTO.

-For Projects go to PIXIS_PROJECTS.
+For Projects go to PIXIS-PROJECTS.